Virtual Doctor Visits: How to See a Doctor From Home

 Studies on the effectiveness of virtual doctor visits have yielded mixed results.
 For instance, research suggests that antibiotics may not be prescribed as appropriately during virtual visits compared to in-person consultations.
 Additionally, physicians may be less likely to order necessary tests during virtual visits, which could be problematic for conditions like strep throat.

-When to Consider a Virtual Doctor Visit
+When to Use an Online Doctor Visit

 • Cold and flu symptoms